numkang/Printrun/README.md

 You can install Printrun from official packages.
 Install the whole package using

-`sudo dnf install printrun`
+`sudo yum install printrun`

 Or get only apps you need by

-`sudo dnf install pronsole` or `pronterface` or `plater`
+`sudo yum install pronsole` or `pronterface` or `plater`

-Adding `--enablerepo updates-testing` option to `dnf` might sometimes give you newer packages (but also not very tested).
+Adding `--enablerepo updates-testing` option to `yum` might give you newer packages (but also not very tested).

 You can also run Printrun directly from source, if the packages are too old for you.
 Fetch and install the dependencies using

-1. `sudo dnf install pyserial wxPython python-pyglet python-cairosvg`
+1. `sudo yum install pyserial wxPython python-pyglet python-cairosvg`

-Optional: `sudo dnf install simarrange`
+Optional: `sudo yum install skeinforge simarrange`

 ### Archlinux